OCBliss/Basel3/README.md

    - Each log includes timestamps, step start/completion, and input hashes (SHA-256) if hashing is enabled.

 ### Dynamic Features
-- Input Hashing: If a script prints "Input from: /path/to/dir", `pipeline.py` hashes the directory’s files (using SHA-256) and skips the step if unchanged, logging the hash with `INPUT_HASH`.
 - Concurrency: Uses Python’s `ThreadPoolExecutor`—automatically scales to the number of branches or groups (e.g., 4 schedules, 2 periods, 3 bins in t1).
 - Flexibility: Add new schedules, time periods, or bin sizes by editing `pipeline_config.yaml`—no changes to `pipeline.py` required.